brainhackorg/global2020/content/home/team.md

 # This section displays people from `content/authors/` which belong to the `user_groups` below.
 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

 title = "Meet the Team"
 subtitle = "The more, the merrier!"

-user_groups = ["BHG 2020 Core Team", "Volunteers"]
-show_social = true
+user_groups = ["Brainhack Global Organizing Committee", "Volunteers"] show_social = true
 show_position = true